You create an application in Wercker from a repository in your Git provider (GitHub, Bitbucket, or GitLab).

 You add new applications to Wercker using a simple wizard.
 The wizard takes you through a couple of guided steps to get the best setup from the start.

-Note: On 31st March 2019 this wizard will be changing for applications that use Bitbucket.
+Note: On 1st April 2019 this wizard was changed for applications that use Bitbucket.
 See Changes to Bitbucket support.

 To add a new application: 1.
 Click Add application from the Add (+) menu.
 2. In Step 1 of the wizard, choose the following and then click Next: - Choose the owner of the new application.
 You can either specify your own user account, or choose from a list of organizations where you’re a member of the organization’s Owners team. - If you select an organization, note that by default your Git provider credentials will be used for API operations.
 If you want a different user’s credentials to be used, you can go back and change that later (by selecting an alternative user from the API user list on the Options page). - Choose the Git provider containing the repository from which the application will be created.
 3. In Step 2 of the wizard, choose the repository from which the application will be created, and then click Next.